ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ## Test domain

-- Once you've connected your domain to the DDoSX network, you may wish to test that your website or application will work correctly after you've configured your DNS records.
+- Once you've connected your domain to the DDoSX network, you may wish to test that your website or application will work correctly, before making the necessary changes to your DNS records.
+This can be done by modifying your local `hosts` file.

 - You will see that initially your DNS Routing is shown as "Server", as per below.